“A world writer”

 His non-fiction includes the critically acclaimed authorized biography of Bruce Chatwin; In Tasmania, winner of the 2007 Tasmania Book Prize; Priscilla: The Hidden Life of an Englishwoman in Wartime France; and Six Minutes in May: How Churchill Unexpectedly Became Prime Minister.
 He is a Fellow of the Royal Society of Literature.

-Nicholas Shakespeare’s new novel
+Nicholas Shakespeare’s new book

 Read more